fhamborg/news-please/README.md

 news-please is an open source, easy-to-use news crawler that extracts structured information from almost any news website.
 It can follow recursively internal hyperlinks and read RSS feeds to fetch both most recent and also old, archived articles.
 You only need to provide the root URL of the news website to crawl it completely. news-please combines the power of multiple state-of-the-art libraries and tools, such as [scrapy](https://scrapy.org/), [Newspaper](https://github.com/codelucas/newspaper), and [readability](https://github.com/buriy/python-readability). news-please also features a library mode, which allows Python developers to use the crawling and extraction functionality within their own program.
 Moreover, news-please allows to conveniently [crawl and extract articles](/newsplease/examples/commoncrawl.py) from commoncrawl.org.

-If you like news-please and would like to [contribute](#contributions-and-custom-features) to it, please have a look at our list of [issues that need help](https://github.com/fhamborg/news-please/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
-Of course, we are always looking forward to [pull requests](#contribution-and-custom-features) containing bug fixes, improvements, or your own ideas.
+If you like news-please and would like to [contribute](#contributions-and-custom-features) to it, please have a look at our list of [issues that need help](https://github.com/fhamborg/news-please/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or have a look [here[(#contributions-and-custom-features).

 ## Announcements
 06/01/2018: If you're interested in news analysis, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.